-However, smoking a blunt doesn’t make you more high; it just makes you experience it in a slightly different way.
+However, smoking a blunt doesn't make you higher; it just makes you experience it in a slightly different way.
 May blunt enthusiasts describe the feeling as an added burst of energy from the tobacco leaf in a blunt.

 So… Does that mean that when I put tobacco in my papers along with my weed, I'm smoking a blunt?

-No, this is a spliff, and the process of adding tobacco to marijuana is called ‘batching’.
+No, this is a spliff, and the process of adding tobacco to marijuana is called ‘batching.'
 You can batch a joint with tobacco, but you can also do it with other materials, such as tea or chamomile.
-Some smokers like to mix weed with tobacco in the bong, which is referred to as a ‘popper’ in the marijuana dictionary.
+In addition, some smokers like to mix weed with tobacco in the bong, referred to as a ‘popper' in the marijuana dictionary.
 But it is the tobacco leaf that makes a blunt a blunt – nothing else.

 Anyway, most people choose blunts over joints because of the sensual experience rather than the high itself.
 For many smokers out there, it all boils down to the taste.
-You can experiment with different strains to improve the flavor of your blunt, but if you don’t feel sure about that, we recommend choosing some flavored tobacco papers.
+You can experiment with different strains to improve the flavour of your blunt, but if you don't feel sure about that, we recommend choosing some flavoured tobacco papers.

-There is another significant benefit of blunts, namely that tobacco leaves are usually larger and heavier, so they’re capable of holding more cannabis inside.
-An average joint can hold up to a gram of weed whereas a blunt will hold up to three grams.
-If you like your stuff rolled generously, your vote should go for Team Blunts in this case.
+There is another significant benefit of blunts: tobacco leaves are usually larger and heavier, so they're capable of holding more cannabis inside.
+An average joint can hold up to a gram of weed, whereas a blunt will hold three grams.
+So if you like your stuff rolled generously, your vote should go for Team Blunts in this case.

 Blunts vs. Joints: Global Preferences

 Blunts and joints may vary in popularity depending on the region.
 The way people roll their cannabis reflects the weed culture across the globe.
-In Europe, for example, neither joints or blunts are popular in Europe; people prefer to smoke spliffs there, a combination of marijuana and tobacco.
-Consumers in the United States are more likely to roll joints, and the rest of both Americas love to roll fat blunts.
+In Europe, for example, neither joints nor blunts are popular Europe; people prefer to smoke spliffs there, a combination of marijuana and tobacco.
+On the other hand, consumers in the United States are more likely to roll joints, and the rest of both Americas love to roll fat blunts.

 There is a global difference in terminology, too.
 For example, in Europe, joint means that cannabis is rolled with tobacco, whereas spliffs refer to cannabis exclusively.
-From the semantic point of view, a “joint” is a combination of two items, so people associate it with the weed & tobacco mix.
+From the semantic point of view, a “joint” combines two items, so people associate it with the weed & tobacco mix.

 Blunt Vs Joint: What's Your Choice?

 Choosing between joints and blunts is a matter of personal preference.
-The nice thing about the whole blunt vs joint debate is that you can try different methods of consumption and pick the best one for yourself.
-I mean, every opportunity to enjoy cannabis is a good opportunity, right?
+The nice thing about the whole blunt vs joint debate is that you can try different consumption methods and pick the best one for yourself.
+I mean, every opportunity to enjoy cannabis is a good opportunity.

-That sounds like one hell of a one-man comparative study, doesn’t it?
-Well, when it comes to blunts vs joints, this should suffice.
+That sounds like one hell of a one-person comparative study.
+But, well, when it comes to blunts vs joints, this should suffice.